apache/openoffice-org/README.md

 This builds the site, serves it locally at  http://localhost:8820/ and rebuilds the content fairly quickly if any changes are made.

 Note that serving the site through JBake does not properly include the SSI which means that branding, navigation, and footers will be missing.
-If you wish to set up an HTTPD server on your local you do that too.
+If you wish to set up an HTTPD server on your local you can do that too.

 Modify that script andd call `bake.sh`  with any of the [arguments you would pass to jbake](https://jbake.org/docs/2.6.4/#bake_command).